Open-Source-Community/linux-handbook/Acknowledgments.md

 Habiba Yousri, MennaTullah Waleed, Aly Essam, Ibrahim Yasser, and Abdelrahman Khattab, members of the Linux committee,  wrote and edited this manual.

-Ahmed Yasser, OSC's vice president, who made this manual possible.
+Ahmed Yasser, OSC's vice president, who provided valuable feedback.

 Mo'men Kadry and Tony Medhat also oversaw the development of this manual.